dawgllk/melodia/README.md

 ## 🚀 Features Overview

-- 🔍 Search songs via Spotify API
+- 🔍 Search songs via the Spotify API
-- 🔐 User authentication (JWT-based login & register)
+- 🔐 User authentication with JWT-based login and registration
-- ❤️ Like & manage favorite songs (persisted in database)
+- ❤️ Like and manage favorite songs, persisted in MongoDB
-- 🎧 Spotify integration for music discovery
+- 🎧 Connect and disconnect a user's Spotify account
+- ✅ Check Spotify connection state from the profile page
 - 🎨 Responsive UI with dynamic state handling

 ---